 Premature birth is a risk factor for severe visual impairment and blindness in childhood.
-The most common ocular problem in preterm infants is ROP.
-The frequency and severity of ROP is inversely related to gestational age and birth weight.63 Preterm infants also have higher rates of amblyopia, strabismus, refractive error, optic atrophy, and cerebral visual impairment.64-69 Children with severe ROP have a lifelong risk of developing glaucoma and retinal detachment.^{66, 67} The visual impairment is often accompanied by cerebral palsy, epilepsy, and other motor and intellectual disabilities.^{67, 70} Experts recognize that among children with visual disability, cerebral impairment is an important contributor to vision loss.
-Some studies suggest that at least 25% of children with visual impairment in Europe have a cerebral and/or optic nerve component.71-73 However, there is a lack of robust population-based studies for accurate incidence or prevalence data.
+The most common vision-threatening problem in preterm infants is ROP.
+The frequency and severity of ROP is inversely related to gestational age and birth weight.76 Preterm infants also have higher rates of amblyopia, strabismus, refractive error, optic atrophy, and cerebral visual impairment.
+Even preterm children not meeting criteria for ROP screening are at risk for amblyopia.77-83 Children with severe ROP have a lifelong risk of developing glaucoma and retinal detachment.^{80, 81} Visual impairment from ROP is often accompanied by cerebral palsy, epilepsy, and other motor and intellectual disabilities.^{81, 84} Experts recognize that, among children with visual disability, cerebral impairment is an important contributor to vision loss.
+Some studies suggest that at least 25% of children with visual impairment in Europe have a cerebral and/or optic nerve component.85-87 However, there is a lack of robust population-based studies for accurate incidence or prevalence data.

-Uveitis, although less common, is recognized as an important and treatable cause of ocular morbidity in children.74 Uveitis can be due to many infectious or inflammatory causes;75 the most frequent specific causes are juvenile idiopathic arthritis and toxoplasma retinochoroiditis.76 Children with juvenile idiopathic arthritis should have an ophthalmic examination within 1 month of diagnosis of the arthritis to rule out uveitis.
-Prompt diagnosis and treatment of the uveitis are critical to preserving visual function, and it is essential to identify any associated systemic infectious or inflammatory disease.
-The onset of keratoconus is commonly in puberty.
-The corneal ectasia progresses most rapidly in young people and, if recognized at this stage, treatment with cornea cross linking may help to stabilize the cornea contour.
+Uveitis, although uncommon, is recognized as an important and treatable cause of ocular morbidity in children.88 Uveitis can be due to many infectious or inflammatory causes;89 the most frequent specific causes are juvenile idiopathic arthritis and toxoplasma retinochoroiditis.90 Children with juvenile idiopathic arthritis should have an ophthalmic examination within 1 month of diagnosis of the arthritis to rule out uveitis, and they should have ongoing periodic examinations as defined by the American College of Rheumatology/Arthritis Foundation.91 Prompt diagnosis and treatment of uveitis are critical to preserving visual function, and it is essential to identify any associated systemic infectious or inflammatory disease.
+Another cause of visual morbidity is keratoconus, which commonly begins during puberty.^{92, 93} The corneal ectasia progresses most rapidly in young people and, if recognized at this stage, treatment with corneal cross-linking stabilizes the cornea.